 Revit allows AEC professionals to accomplish all kinds of tasks related to building design and modeling; from high-level workflows like structure conceptualizing to more nuanced functions like adding stairs and railings, as well as pipe-flow simulation.
 This wide and varied capability is crucial to project collaboration and progress.

 In order for Revit to work to its full potential, however, you need a workstation that drives software performance.
 This begins by understanding that Revit is a frequency-bound application meaning that it predominantly draws from one CPU core, which makes core speed a more important variable than the number of cores.
-Preferred Revit workstations like the APEXX S3 accelerate creative workflows by offering a professionally overclocked 5.1GHz model which also includes 128GB of memory and support for up to two GPUs.
+Revit recommended hardware like the APEXX S3 accelerates creative workflows by offering a professionally overclocked 5.1GHz model which also includes 128GB of memory and support for up to two GPUs.

 Revit comes stocked with a library of materials to enrich your diagrams with surfaces, textures, and lighting, among other options.
 You can also create your own materials while taking advantage of the various CPU and GPU rendering engines available within the application.
 Whether you rely on V-Ray or Octane Render, BOXX APEXX Revit workstations cover all your software needs from improved CPU power to the number of GPUs.
 With a preferred Revit workstation, you’ll manipulate 3D objects faster, more rapidly iterate, and reduce turnaround time.